Price Differentiation for Communication Networks: System Model

 \section{System Model}

 We consider a network with a total amount of $S$ limited resource (which can be in the form of rate, bandwidth, power, time slot, etc.).
-The resource is allocated by a monopolistic SP to a set $\mathcal{I}=\{1,\ldots,I\}$ of user groups.
+The resource is allocated by a monopolistic service provider to a set $\mathcal{I}=\{1,\ldots,I\}$ of user groups.
 Each group $i\in\mathcal{I}$ has $N_i$ homogeneous users\footnote{A special case is $N_{i}$=1 for each group, i.e., all users in the network are different.} with the same utility function:

 where $s_i$ is the allocated resource to one user in group~$i$ and $\theta_i$ represents the willingness to pay of group $i$.
-The logarithmic utility function here is a common model in many literatures (see \cite{basar2002revenue} Remark II-1 for detailed explanations).
-The analysis in this paper can also be partially extended to general utility functions, with details found in our online technical report \cite{tech_rep}.
+The logarithmic utility function is commonly used to model the proportionally fair resource allocation in communication networks (see \cite{basar2002revenue} for detailed explanations).
+The analysis of the complete information case can also be extended to more general utility functions (see Appendix~\ref{sec:general_utility}).
 Without loss of generality, we assume that $\theta_1>\theta_2>\dots>\theta_I$.
 In other words, group~$1$ contains users with the highest valuation, and group~$I$ contains users with the lowest valuation.

-We consider two types of information structures: \begin{enumerate} \item \textbf{Complete information}: the SP knows each user's utility function.
-Though the complete information is a very strong assumption, it is the most frequently studied scenario the network pricing literature \cite{basar2002revenue,shen2007optimal,daoud2008stackelberg,voja}.
+We consider two types of information structures: \begin{enumerate} \item \textbf{Complete information}: the service provider knows each user's utility function.
+Though the complete information is a very strong assumption, it is the most frequently studied scenario the network pricing literature \cite{basar2002revenue,shen2007optimal,daoud2008stackelberg,jiang2008time, hande2010pricing, he2005pricing, shakkottai2006economics, voja}.
 The significance of studying the complete information is two-fold.
 It serves as the benchmark of practical designs and provides important insights for the incomplete information analysis.

-\item \textbf{Incomplete information}: the SP knows the total number of groups $I$, the number of users in each group $N_{i}, i\in\mathcal{I}$, and the utility function of each group $u_{i}, i\in\mathcal{I}$.
+\item \textbf{Incomplete information}: the service provider knows the total number of groups $I$, the number of users in each group $N_{i}, i\in\mathcal{I}$, and the utility function of each group $u_{i}, i\in\mathcal{I}$.
 It does not know which user belongs to which group.
-Such assumption in our discrete setting is analogous to that the SP knows only the users' types distribution in a continuum case.
+Such assumption in our discrete setting is analogous to that the service provider knows only the users' types distribution in a continuum case.
 Such statistical information can be obtained through long term observations of a stationary user population. \end{enumerate}